 A reliable supply chain is the heart of any retail business.
 However, it’s not a set-it-and-forget-it operation.
 To ensure your inventory is getting where it needs to go, on time, in the manner you intended, visibility into supply chain logistics is essential.
 Without the necessary supply chain and logistics visibility, business growth initiatives will fail, and profits will drop.

 Before diving into the reasons why supply chain visibility is important, it’s necessary to define what is supply chain visibility and who it applies to.
 Supply chain visibility is the ability to know where your inventory is at every stage of the process through data.
-It’s being able to track inventory using the right fulfillment technology at every point along the way until it reaches a customer’s door.
+It’s being able to track inventory using the right fulfillment software at every point along the way until it reaches a customer’s door.

 This visibility is important for all business stakeholders to have access to, which includes everyone from warehouse representatives to customer service support.
 Knowing how much inventory is in stock, how much of it is being shipped, and where it’s being shipped helps optimize inventory management and overall production.
 Here are additional reasons that answer the question of “Why is supply chain visibility important?”